jitender1222/C-DSA/BinarySearch/readme.md

 For each of the k
  queries, print the maximum index of an array element not greater than the given one.
 If there are none, print 0.

+# Q3 -> Given an array of n numbers, sorted in non-decreasing order, and k queries.
+For each query, print the minimum index of an array element not less than the given one.

+Input
+The first line of the input contains integers n and k
+ (0 < n,k ≤ 105), the length of the array and the number of queries.
+The second line contains n elements of the array, sorted in non-decreasing order.
+The third line contains k queries.
+All array elements and queries are integers, each of which does not exceed 2⋅109 in absolute value.

+Output
+For each of the k
+ queries, print the minimum index of an array element not less than the given one.
+If there are none, print n+1.